ag-grid/ag-grid/grid-packages/ag-grid-docs/documentation/doc-pages/filter-provided-simple/index.md

   - `Age 5 Years Ago` has one input; its predicate function is provided one value.
   - `Between (Exclusive)` has two inputs; its predicate function is provided two values.
   - `Choose One` is a built-in option and acts as an inactive filter option.
-  - The `suppressAndOrCondition=true` option is used to suppress the join operator panel and condition 2.
+  - The `maxNumConditions=§` option is used to only display one Filter Condition.
 - The **Date** column contains three custom filter options managed by a [Date Filter](/filter-date/):
   - `Equals (with Nulls)` has one inputs; its predicate function is provided one value.
   - `Leap Year` has no inputs; its predicate function is provided zero values.